Diagnosis of and Tests for Cerebral Palsy

 If a growth factor is delayed, parents may hope their child is just a slow starter who will “catch up.”
 While this may be the case, parents should inform the child’s doctor of concerns, nonetheless.

-Confirming cerebral palsy can involve many steps.
+Confirming Cerebral Palsy can involve many steps.
 The first is monitoring for key indicators such as:

 - When does the child reach development milestones and growth chart standards for height and weight?